-- Decide upon your major and goal - Attend an orientation and assessment session - Work with us to develop an educational plan by the time you have completed 15 units - Attend and complete courses to make the best use of the time you spend at Palomar
+- · Decide upon your major and goal - · Attend an orientation and assessment session - Work with us to develop an educational plan by the time you have completed 15 units - Attend and complete courses to make the best use of the time you spend at Palomar

-The college may suspend or terminate services to any student who fails to fulfill his/her responsibilities.
-However, the college may never suspend or terminate any service for which a student is otherwise entitled under any other provision of law.
+The College may suspend or terminate services to any student who fails to fulfill his/her responsibilities.
+However, the College may never suspend or terminate any service for which a student is otherwise entitled under any other provision of law.
 In addition, students may challenge any matriculation requirement or regulation using the petition process.

-Satisfactory report if attending a language school or Prior to registration, all non-exempt students must complete the following steps that apply:
+Prior to registration, all non-exempt students must complete the following steps that apply:

-- Submit an application for admission - Send in all transcripts or previous assessment scores for consideration - Sign up for, and attend, an assessment and orientation session at the Assessment Center, SU-1, or at the Escondido Center.
+- · Submit an application for admission - Send in all transcripts or previous assessment scores for consideration - Sign up for, and attend, an assessment and orientation session at the Assessment Center, SU-1, or at the Escondido Center.